Functionize CLI Usage Guide

 Each object in the Functionize CLI follows the same format: Usage, Commands, and Flags.

-• The Usage section shows how Commands and Flags can be combined to execute the function.
+• The Usage section shows how Commands and Flags can be combined to execute the function

-• The Commands section displays each command available within that section as well as sub-commands for customization and setting proper configurations.
+• The Commands section displays each command available within that section as well as sub-commands for customization and setting proper configurations

-• The Flags section offers your options for granular control of a command.
+• The Flags section offers your options for granular control of a command

-Every command is documented within the Functionize CLI and can be accessed by adding '-h' or '--help' to the end of your command.
-As noted in the Functionize CLI Installation Instructions, you get started by running 'fze -h' to view the main menu of Usage, Commands, and Flags.
+to the end of your command.
+As noted in the Functionize CLI Installation Instructions, you get started by running the following command to view the main menu of Usage, Commands and Flags:

 Main Objects